Teenager-with-hand-up-to-camera

-I’m someone who truly understand the value of SEO content.
-It’s done wonders for my business over the years.
-It revived my last employer’s business when it was floundering.
-And it’s helped many of my clients to get more of the customers they want.
+I’ve been an SEO content writer for 15 years and I truly understand the value of it.
+I used SEO content to revive my last employer’s business when it was floundering.
+It’s been my prime marketing strategy as a freelancer.
+And it’s helped many of my clients to convert more of the customers they want.

-Yet so many businesses I talk to don’t use it.
-And I hear the same objections and excuses all the time.
+Yet so many businesses I talk to don’t use it at all or aren’t using it to its best potential.
+And I hear the same reasoning behind their decisions all the time.

 Why you’re not using SEO content